StatCan/aaw-kubeflow-containers/README.md

 4. If this stage was inserted between two existing stages, update the parent values of any children of this stage
 5. If this stage creates an image that will be deployed to users.
-A job must be added to test the image in `./github/workflows/docker.yaml` and `./github/workflows/docker-nightly.yaml` See below for a description of all the fields
+A job must be added to test the image in `./github/workflows/docker.yaml`, and the image name must be added to the matrix in `./github/workflows/docker-nightly.yaml` See below for a description of all the fields
 6. Update the documentation for the new stage.
 This is generally updating `images-stages.png` and `image-stages.drawio` in the `docs/images` folder using draw.io.